 Additional teaching activities are being organized in various forms to meet the needs of learners.

 The Ministry of Education and Training has just issued Circular 29/2024 regulating extra teaching and learning with many new points to overcome the limitations that have existed over the past time.
-Currently, a number of teachers are wondering whether online tutoring needs to be registered as a business?
+Currently, a group of teachers are wondering whether online tutoring needs to be registered as a business?

 Regulations on extra teaching and learning are gradually being tightened.
 (Illustration photo)